alfourniclmc/eoe/README.md

 eoe
 =========
-A cross-platform 2d RPG written in Python.
+A cross-platform 2d RPG with rogue-like elements written in Python.